speckleworks/SpeckleUi/README.md

 ```

 Then set your startup project as `SpeckleUiTester` and hit run!
 If you get errors re sqlite.dll, usually a clean and rebuild solves them.
 If you get errors about cefsharp, make sure you're running with a specified build architecture (x64).

+To show the chrome dev tools, click on the span conaining `SPECKLE` in the header.